GoHypernet/Galileo-sdk/docs/src/stations.rst

 * exposing networked filesystems
 * sharing data between jobs running on the same LZ

-When a volume is added to a Station, it will only be attached to jobs that where submitted to that specific Station.
+When a volume is added to a Station, it will only be attached to jobs that were submitted to that specific Station.
 An LZ attached to multiple Stations will not expose volumes to a job if it is not associated with a Station that has been configured to have a volume.

 A volume can be added to a Station by clicking the "VOLUMES" tab in the context of the relevant station.